 Management fees are directly proportional to our asset base.
-For thethree months ended March 31, 2020, management fees decreased \$199 thousand compared to the prioryear period due to (i) a full waiver of the incentive fee at March 31, 2020 (ii) a management fee waiver in the current period to exclude the net proceeds from the 5.875% Convertible Notes offering in August of 2019 (other than the cash portion of such proceeds utilized in connection with the exchange of the Company's 7.00% Convertible Notes).
+For thesix months ended June 30, 2020, management fees decreased \$324 thousand compared to the prior-year period due to (i) a full waiver of the incentive fee for the first quarter of 2020, (ii) no incentive fee earned for the second quarter of 2020 and (iii) a management fee waiver in the current-year period to exclude the net proceeds from the 5.875% Convertible Notes offering in August of 2019 (other than the cash portion of such proceeds utilized in connection with the exchange of the Company's 7.00% Convertible Notes).
+The management fee waiver to exclude the net proceeds from the 5.875% Convertible Notes offering in August of 2019 waived approximately \$502 thousand of the management fee for the six months ended June 30, 2020.
+In connection with the management fee waivers covering the six months ended June 30, 2020, we also agreed with the Manager that the incremental management fees paid for the second quarter would include approximately \$592 thousand for the assets involved in the Pinedale Transaction, which were under management for all but the last day of the period.
 See Part I, Item 1, Note 8 ("Management Agreement") for additional information.

-Acquisition and professional fees for the three months ended March 31, 2020 increased \$461 thousand from the prior-year period, primarily the result of professional fees, which increased approximately \$408 thousand during the three months ended March 31, 2020.
-The increase in professional fees was attributable to (i) higher legal costs in the current-year period related to the ongoing litigation with EGC/Cox Oil and (ii) higher consulting costs related to monitoring our Pinedale and GIGS assets.
-Asset acquisition expenses increased approximately \$53 thousand due to acquisition opportunities which had advanced into various stages of due diligence, but which have not ultimately resulted in a transaction.
+Acquisition and professional fees for the six months ended June 30, 2020 increased \$2.2 million from the prior-year period primarily as a result of professional fees, which increased approximately \$2.1 million during the current-year period.
+The increase in professional fees was attributable to (i) higher legal and consulting costs in the current-year period related to the ongoing litigation with EGC/Cox Oil and valuation of the GIGS asset and (ii) higher legal and consulting costs related to the UPL bankruptcy and the ultimate sale of our Pinedale LGS asset to Ultra Wyoming.
+Asset acquisition expenses increased approximately \$56 thousand due to acquisition opportunities which had advanced into various stages of due diligence, but which have not ultimately resulted in a transaction.
 Generally, we expect asset acquisition expenses to be repaid over time from income generated by acquisitions.
 However, any particular period may reflect significant expenses arising from third party legal, engineering, and consulting fees that are incurred in the early to mid-stages of due diligence.